A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Hyperk a hler structure on

 \begin{rmk} \begin{enumerate} \item Provided with the previous lemma, we observe that for $\tilde{\mu}_3$, we have but this is precisely the third moment map $\mu_3$ in Kronheimer's setup \cite{kronheimer}; similar calculations show that $\tilde{\mu}_2$ also reduces to $\mu_2$ in Kronheimer's setup \cite{kronheimer}.
 This observation will become a key element in the proof of Theorem 3.6.

-\item We remark that the same analysis presented in this section will give rise to hyperkähler structures to $C^\infty(E(End(S)))$ and $C^\infty(E(End(S))_r^\Gamma)$ if we replace the regular representation $R$ with any $\Gamma$-representation $r$ on $S$ with an appropriately chosen hermitian structure to obtain a hyperkähler structure on $C^\infty(E(End(S)))$ and $C^\infty(E(End(S))_r^\Gamma)$ , as we use no specific properties of the regular representation $R$ for defining the hyperkähler structure.
+\item We remark that the same analysis presented in this section will give rise to hyperk{\"a}hler structures to $C^\infty(E(End(S)))$ and $C^\infty(E(End(S))_r^\Gamma)$ if we replace the regular representation $R$ with any $\Gamma$-representation $r$ on $S$ with an appropriately chosen hermitian structure to obtain a hyperk{\"a}hler structure on $C^\infty(E(End(S)))$ and $C^\infty(E(End(S))_r^\Gamma)$ , as we use no specific properties of the regular representation $R$ for defining the hyperk{\"a}hler structure.

 \end{enumerate} \end{rmk}